pettarin/espeakng.js-cdn/README.md

 * Date: 2016-11-02
 * License: the GNU General Public License, Version 3 (GPLv3)
 * Size: 3.0 MB (including all the voices)

+## Notes

+Currently `js/espeakng.min.js` is a copy of `js/espeakng.js`, and `js/espeakng.min.js.map` is empty, but they are included to make things easier for jsdelivr.